 'None of this is what Topazio and the Rosin Box Project thought they

 would be doing, but there is no question that it is exactly what they

-The Rosin Box Project artists invite audiences to step into our home and ask our community to help support a creative that will continue to grow and explore the culture of the dance world with new works and exceptional performance.
+The Rosin Box Project artists invite audiences to STEP INSIDE our home and help support a creative that will continue to grow and explore the culture of the dance world with new works and exceptional performances.